spohlenz/tinymce-rails/README.md

 **1. Add sources to Gemfile**

-If and when the branches are merged into mainline Rails/Sprockets, the only step required here is to add `gem 'jquery-rails'` to the Gemfile.
+If and when the branches are merged into mainline Rails/Sprockets, the only step required here is to add `gem 'tinymce-rails'` to the Gemfile.

     source 'http://rubygems.org'